clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

         sudo docker rm test-nginx

 Congratulations!
-At this point, you have successfully pulled a nginx container image from `DockerHub`_ and ran an example container.
+At this point, you have successfully pulled a nginx container image from `Docker* Hub`_ and ran an example container.

  |
  |